uxebu/react-components-asserts/README.md

 certain properties and components are used and receive the correct data.
 Using this may lead to better components design and allows for refactoring components.

-Assert functions like `rendersDomNodeWithInnerText(component, innerText)` will ensure that some DOM node inside a component has the expected `innerText` where in the HTML structure it is located is not scope of this project.
+Assert functions like `rendersDomNodeWithTextContent(component, textContent)` will ensure that some DOM node inside a component has the expected `textContent` where in the HTML structure it is located is not scope of this project.

 # Example